Black Heroes: John Edward ‘Eddie’ Parris, The First Black Welsh International Footballer

 “Fighting broke out after a black man had allegedly insulted a white woman.
 Trouble spread, shots were fired, black men’s windows were smashed, and two houses were emptied and their furniture burnt.
 A crowd shouted racial abuse and one woman was told she should be burned because she was married to a black man.”

-That didn’t stop Eddie Parris, who would make his professional debut for Chepstow Town in 1927 at the age of just 16.
-He was described as a tenacious left-winger with great speed and dribbling ability.
-This led to him eventually signing for Second Division side Bradford Park Avenue in 1929.
+That didn’t stop Eddie Parris however, who made his professional debut for Chepstow Town in 1927 at the age of just 16.
+He was described as a tenacious left-winger with great speed and dribbling ability, which led to him eventually signing for Second Division side Bradford Park Avenue in 1929.
 There he went on to make 139 appearances, scoring 39 goals.

 His greatest achievement came on December 5th 1931, when he made his first and only appearance for Wales in a 4-0 loss to Ireland in Belfast.
 He was the youngest man on the pitch that day, and the first black man to ever sport the red shirt of Wales.